Megnesium

 310–320 mg

 Magnesium is widely available in plant-based foods and some animal sources.
-Focus on whole, minimally processed foods to meet your daily needs.
+Focus on whole, minimally processed foods:

 • Legumes: Black beans, lentils, chickpeas, soybeans